jofas/deserialize_custom_strings/README.md

 [deserialize_with](https://serde.rs/field-attrs.html#deserialize_with)
 field attribute and helps you deal with three edge-cases:

-* deserializing fields by converting them from a different type, for example parsing a string, converting its contents into an integer
+* Deserializing fields by converting them from a different type, for example parsing a string, converting its contents into an integer

-* deserializing types that are encoded in a string, for example a json object encoded as a string in a yaml object
+* Deserializing types that are encoded in a string, for example a json object encoded as a string in a yaml object

-* strings that must adhere to a certain format, like email addresses, urls or phone numbers
+* Strings that must adhere to a certain format, like email addresses, urls or phone numbers